Jalaj Saxena

 Jalaj Sahai Saxena (born 15 December 1986) is an Indian cricketer.
 An all-rounder who bats right-handed and bowls right-arm off spin, he is one of the most consistent performers in the Indian domestic circuit for over a decade.
 He made his domestic cricket debut for Madhya Pradesh in 2005 and later switched bases to Kerala in 2016.

 Early life

 Jalaj was born on 15 December 1986 in Indore, Madhya Pradesh.
 Saxena's father was a professional swimmer who worked in Bhilai Steel Plant.
 Saxena took up swimming initially but was allergic.
 He then started taking cricket coaching emulating his elder brother, Jatin.
 Jalaj was initially a fast-bowling allrounder but later became an off-spinner.
-Jatin has later represented Madhya Pradesh and Chhattisgarh in domestic cricket.
+Jalaj has later represented Madhya Pradesh and Chhattisgarh in domestic cricket.

 Domestic career

 Early years

 Saxena made his first class debut for Madhya Pradesh on 17 December 2005 in the 2005-06 Ranji Trophy.
 He made his List A debut for Madhya Pradesh on 10 February 2006 in the 2005–06 Vijay Hazare Trophy.
 He made his Twenty20 debut for Madhya Pradesh on 21 October 2009 in the 2009-10 Syed Mushtaq Ali Trophy.

 He was Madhya Pradesh's joint second highest wicket taker bagging 18 wickets in the 2007-08 Ranji Trophy.
 He scored 443 runs at an average of 55.37 in the 2008–09 Ranji Trophy including three centuries.
 In the 2008-09 Vijay Hazare Trophy, he topped the Madhya Pradesh bowlers and also scored his maiden List A century.